Creative Resources for ESL/EFL Teachers

 • Should parents implement limits on how much time their children spend playing video games?

-• Should cellphones be banned from family/holiday gatherings?
+• Should cell phones be banned from family/holiday gatherings?

 • Should we hold parents legally responsible for their children’s actions?